 For many in this community, issues surrounding body image cause more queasiness than lining up at the race start line.
 All too often, we hear shy runners feeling like they’ll be judged for their body by those who are more experienced in the sport.
-Age-old myths about the ideal runner’s body and the idea that slim builds lead to fast times, have led a large group of people in our community to feel inadequate.
+Age-old myths surrounding the ideal runner’s body or the idea that slim builds lead to fast times, have led a large group of people in our community to feel inadequate.

-To break apart these myths, and get to the root of these issues, we chatted with Kim Dawson, a professor in sports psychology at Wilfrid Laurier University and a mental skills consultant based out of Waterloo, Ont.
+To break apart these misconceptions, and get to the root of these issues, we chatted with Kim Dawson, a professor in sports psychology at Wilfrid Laurier University and a mental skills consultant based out of Waterloo, Ont.
 She had a lot of grains of wisdom to offer to the runner who’s feeling poorly about his or her shape, weight or size.
 Here are some of her take-home points:

 Most people aren’t judging

-Dawson, who participates in many learn to run clinics say that she frequently hears from people who are scared of being judged for being overweight.
+Dawson, who participates in many learn to run clinics says that she frequently hears from people who are scared of being judged for being overweight.
 In answer to that, Dawson turns the question around: How would you react if you saw a runner in the same position?
 “100 per cent of the time, the person says ‘Good for them, that’s great,'” she says.
 “People don’t want to see others fail, they want them to be successful.”